MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/install-azurerm-ps.md

 [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "N"): Y
 ```

-Answer 'Yes' to continue with the installation.
+Answer 'Yes' or 'Yes to All' to continue with the installation.

 > [!NOTE]
 > If you have a version older than 2.8.5.201 of NuGet, you are prompted to download and install